mainibet/minishell/HERE_I_AM.md

 - include valgrind -q check in the main makefile
 - do i have to have my ount makefile for my tests?
 - Check if all needed frees are made when malloc error or any other errors
+12. Create a debug printin messages connected to make file for fd
+13. Organize directories and connect makefile correctly
+14. Create run_all scripts for rule make debug
+15. Update testing documentation with the files where the info is taken, etc
+16. Test all_scripts + makefile
+16. Improve echo
+17. Delete cat built-in
+18. Check norminette in libft
+19. Check handling error
+20. Check what I pull request to not have rubish in githubMap

 ## Done